dbbs-lab/bsb-core/docs/getting-started/simulations/guide_nest.rst

 In the :guilabel:`devices` block, include all interfaces you wish to use for interacting with the network.
 These devices correspond typically to stimulators and measurement instruments.

+Use the :guilabel:`device` key to select the type of device.
+We also introduce here the :guilabel:`targetting` concept for the devices: This configuration node allows you to filter elements of your neuron circuit to which you want to link your devices (see the targetting section on :doc:`this page </simulation/intro>` for more details).

 .. tab-set-code::